-Accounting is one of today’s top 5 most in-demand degrees in the employment market.
-For this reason, it makes sense that a bachelor’s degree in accounting is one of the most popular choices for those who are detail-oriented, love numbers and problem solving.
+Accounting is one of today’s top 5 most in-demand degrees in the job market.
+For this reason, it makes sense that a bachelor’s degree in accounting is one of the most popular choices for those who are detail-oriented, love numbers, and solving problems.

 But what is the difference between an online undergraduate accounting program and an on-campus program?

-The main similarity between traditional on-campus and online degree accounting programs is that both will require students to complete the same curriculum to obtain the degree.
+The main similarity between traditional on-campus programs and online programs in accounting is that both will require students to complete the same curriculum to obtain the degree.
+While the courses and their titles, descriptions, and course requirements differ between on-campus and online accounting programs, the typical curriculum consists of 120 credits.

 When you choose a recognized accounting program, an accredited body will require the school to have a curriculum that meets the body’s standards.
 These standards are set so that students can succeed in landing jobs in the accounting field.